Art Felluca

 Acoustic Bass,Electric Bass

 Jon started playing with pickup bands in 1966, and began serious study at The Sounds of Joy Music Studios in NY (affiliated with Juilliard) from 1978-1984, where he studied theory, ear training, reading, repertoire, small ensemble and big band performance.
 With pianist/composer Victor LaGamma, he founded the Greater Apple Jazz Ensemble (1985-1997), which appeared in many venues in and around NYC, including the Village Gate and Madison Square Garden.
 The group provided fertile ground to develop their composition skills.
-After moving to the Bay Area in 1997, Jon studied at the JazzSchool in Berkeley from 1999-2008: arranging for big band under "Dave Lefebvre, post-bop jazz with Steve Erquiaga, and Brazilian jazz with Marcos Silva.
+After moving to the Bay Area in 1997, Jon studied at the JazzSchool in Berkeley from 1999-2008: arranging for big band under Dave Lefebvre, post-bop jazz with Steve Erquiaga, and Brazilian jazz with Marcos Silva.
 Brazilian music became a particular passion.
 With his long-term collaborator, saxophonist Stephen Herrick, he founded the Jazz Horizons Octet in 2013.
 It continued until Jon moved away in 2020.
 Stephen died of cancer in 2019.
 Jon is currently a student of James VanDemark (Eastman) and a member of the Rochester Metropolitan Jazz Orchestra, which recorded his arrangement of “In a Mellow Tone".
-Jon's primary influences are Pat Senatore (TJB), James Jamerson(Motown), Ray Brown, and Eddie Jones(Count Basie Orchestra).
-While a member of the Unitarian Universalist Fellowship of Huntington, he composed numerous choral works, some of which are still performed there.
+Jon's primary influences are Pat Senatore (TJB), James Jamerson (Motown), Ray Brown, Eddie Jones (Count Basie Orchestra), and John Pattitucci (Chick Corea Akoustic Band).
+He strives to produce melodic bass lines and singing solos, with stable time, rhythmic precision and above all, a deep groove.
+He composed numerous choral works while a member of the Unitarian Universalist Fellowship of Huntington, some of which are still performed there.

 Ken Scott